Tuition & Financial Aid

 To be considered for merit scholarships, a student must first apply and be accepted to the College.
 No separate scholarship application is required for an initial merit scholarship award.
 The award is based upon high academic achievement and covers partial tuition.
 Roanoke offers merit scholarships that range from $6,000 to $19,500 annually for up to 4 years.
 Supplemental awards may be granted that range between $500 - $9,000 annually for up to four years for students demonstrating financial need.

 Additional Scholarship Opportunities

-	International students may also compete on campus in the Scholars Competition or apply to the Honors Program.
+International students may apply to the Honors Program.